 Using a pain scale

-You may be asked to rate your pain using a scale from 0 to 10, where 0 out of 10 indicates that you have no pain at all, and 10 out of 10 means the worst possible pain.
+Your health professional might ask you to rate the intensity of your pain (how bad it is) by choosing a number on a scale from 0–10.
+On this scale 0 out of 10 indicates that you have no pain at all, and 10 out of 10 means the worst possible pain.
 The middle (around 5) is moderate pain.

-Sometimes people may have trouble describing their pain, this may apply to young children, people with intellectual difficulties, or where there are language barriers or communication difficulties.
+Sometimes people have trouble describing their pain, this may apply to young children, people with intellectual difficulties, or where there are language barriers or communication difficulties.
 In these cases, your healthcare provider may use other signs to gauge pain.
 These include:

 Using a pain diary

-The sort of information to record in your pain diary||Description|
+|Information to record in your pain diary||Description|

 You can use:

-Pain Toolkit New Zealand
+Pain Toolkit NZ